• Skip to main content

 Many people have theorized that black mold is dangerous because of “mycotoxins.”
 Black mold presence in a property also presents clear health hazards.
 However, can black mold cause pneumonia if you get exposed to the spores?

 Scientists have found that black mold’s reputation is exaggerating.
 The mold is not more dangerous than other mold types.
 They present similar health risks, especially toward people with a compromised immune system.
-A 2006 study by researchers at the University of Florida revealed that people with specific conditions could develop pneumonia from black mold exposures.
+A 2006 study by researchers at the University of Florida revealed that people with specific conditions could develop pneumonia from black mold influences.

 According to the study, the most fragile groups include children, organ transplant receivers, and chemotherapy patients.
 When they inhale spores, the spores can land in the sinuses, and continue entering the body through the bloodstream.
 If the immune system is weak, the body cannot fight against the invasion, and starts developing symptoms.